 - Ask them to consider what the main differences would be between a butcher’s shop in that year and the butcher’s shop or supermarket which they may go to for their family meat shopping.

-- Encourage them to use a range of media and techniques in their drawing, eg pencil, pen, collage or ink.
+- Encourage them to use a range of media and techniques in their drawing, for example, pencil, pen, collage or ink.

 4. Design a postcard